For many men, lidocaine sprays are a safe and effective way to treat premature ejaculation. Can they work for you?

 Using the spray applicator, apply the dosage you’ve decided on to the underside of your penis and work it around the shaft and tip.

-Lidocaine plus condoms is a great way to stay safe but it's also going to significantly reduce your sensation.
+Lidocaine coupled with condoms is a great way to stay safe but it's also going to significantly reduce your sensation.

 This might be a good thing, as condoms are a very basic way to further reduce the occurrence of PE, but you also might not realize if the condom slips off or breaks during sex.

-If you're using them together, it might take some adjusting to get your dosage correct and be aware about your condom situation during the act.
+If you're using them together, it might take some adjusting to get your dosage correct, and be aware of your condom situation during the act.